eotssa/eotssa.github.io/source/_posts/IT/Cisco Configuration Commands (Compiled).md

 ```

 What if Portfast is enabled, but an unwitting employee plugs in another switch?
-- BDPU Guard: since end hosts do not send BPDU messages, if an interface with portfast is enabled receives a BPDU, then the interface is shutdown.
+- **BDPU Guard**: since end hosts do not send BPDU messages, if an interface with portfast is enabled receives a BPDU, then the interface is shutdown.
 ```
 //BPDU guard for interface-specific SW(config-if)#spanning-tree bpuguard enable